-Mrs T's complaint concerns advice provided by St. James's Place Wealth Management Plc ("SJP") to start a Loan Plan to mitigate an inheritance tax (IHT) liability.
-She's unhappy with the growth achieved by the investment, along with a lack of transparency with the process, particularly in respect of the charges for the advice and product.
+Mr T's complaint concerns advice provided by St. James's Place Wealth Management Plc ("SJP") to start a Loan Plan to mitigate an inheritance tax (IHT) liability.
+He's unhappy with the growth achieved by the investment, along with a lack of transparency about the process, particularly in respect of the charges for the advice and product.

-Her husband, Mr T, has brought a complaint in respect of similar advice received at the same time, which has been dealt with under a separate reference.
+His wife, Mrs T, has brought a complaint in respect of similar advice received at the same time, which has been dealt with under a separate reference.